Tree Preservation Orders (TPO)

 should check with one of the tree officers first, giving at

-Except in an emergency (e.g. clear evidence of
+Except in an emergency (for example, clear evidence of

 Unauthorised works to TPO trees